WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 2.14

-Indicates whether Weblate is running behind reverse proxy.
+Indicates whether Weblate is running behind a reverse proxy.

 If set to True, Weblate gets IP address from header defined by :setting:`IP_BEHIND_REVERSE_PROXY`.
 Ensure that you are actually using reverse